clktmr/n64/README.md

 The `go test` command does currently not work reliably for several reasons:

- - The build might fail because if missing machine import
+ - The build might fail because of missing machine import
  - The tests might fail if they try to access testdata directory

 This will probably be solved in the future.
-In the meantime fall back to writing a dedicated test application like in `test/main.go`.
+In the meantime fall back to providing a TestMain for each package that should run tests on the Nintendo 64.
+Package `github.com/clktmr/n64/testing` provides a reusable TestMain implementation for that purpose.

 ### cgo